-The goal of the IBIT mentoring program is to match experienced executives with student projects.
+The goal of the IBIT mentoring program is to match experienced executives with MIS students.
 The senior executives are usually members of the Fox IT advisory board or employees of IBIT member firms.
-The role of the mentor is to work with a team of students and provide ideas, feedback, and a sounding board for challenges and problems.
-The teams typically come from classes that have project requirements.
+The role of the mentor is to provide guidance and coaching to students augmenting the existing professional development resources, which includes providing ideas/feedback and serving as a sounding board for challenges and problems.

-The benefit for mentors is the opportunity to engage with outstanding students, and for students to leverage the experience of senior executives.
+The benefit for mentors is the opportunity to engage with students, and the benefit for students is to leverage the experience of senior executives.

 The IBIT mentoring program is chaired by Bruce Fadem, Chair of the Fox IT advisory board.

-To participate in the IBIT mentoring program, please contact Laurel Miller at firstname.lastname@example.org.
+For more information about the IBIT mentoring program, please contact Lauren Lewis at firstname.lastname@example.org.